 Publish in other outlets like newspapers, etc.

-When you have marketing experience in writing an accounting blog, publishing your articles in other news outlets, blogs, etc would be useful.
+When you have marketing experience writing an accounting blog, it would be useful to publish your articles in other news outlets, blogs, etc.

 TIP: When posting a guest post or article online, add a link to your website.